burke86/burke86.github.io/research.md

 ### James Webb Space Telescope

 I extended PhoSim's code for use with internal simulations of the Near-Infrared Camera.
-My work resulted in a small contract for our group from our collaborators, [Dr. Eiichi Egami](https://www.as.arizona.edu/people/faculty/eiichi-egami) and [Professor Marcia J. Rieke](https://www.as.arizona.edu/people/faculty/marcia-j-rieke) at the University of Arizona and Steward Observatory.
+My work resulted in a small contract for our group from our collaborators, at the University of Arizona, lead by [Professor Marcia J. Rieke](https://www.as.arizona.edu/people/faculty/marcia-j-rieke).
 I earned the [Richard W. King award](http://www.physics.purdue.edu/about/prizes_awards/undergraduate_awards.html#King) for my work.

 Pictures coming soon